Pickled lime: Recipe

-Pickled limes, as known in 19th century New England and as consumed by the fictional character Amy in the novel Little Women by Louisa May Alcott, were key limes cut into chunks, submerged in brine and allowed to cure for three to four weeks.
+Pickled limes, as known in 19th century New England, were key limes cut into chunks, submerged in brine and allowed to cure for three to four weeks.
 The importers successfully kept them classified at the lowest import tax rate, making it possible for retailers to sell them for a penny.
 This made them readily available to children, who commonly carried them to school.
+These were consumed by the fictional character Amy in the novel Little Women by Louisa May Alcott.

 Usage

 Pickled limes are sometimes eaten alone, as a snack.
 They are also an ingredient in the preparation of some sweet relishes.

-Lime is an essential ingredient of many cuisines from India, and many varieties of pickles are made, e.g. sweetened lime pickle, salted pickle, and lime chutney.
+Lime is an essential ingredient of many cuisines from India, and many varieties of pickles are made, such as sweetened lime pickle, salted pickle, and lime chutney.
 Preparation depends on region, but the principle remains largely the same: limes are diced, mixed with varying spices such as mustard seed, chili, and turmeric, then tossed with salt and left, covered, in the sun for several weeks.

-In the United Kingdom, Indian restaurants often serve papadums with lime pickle as a starter.
+In the United Kingdom, Indian restaurants often serve papadums with various condiments, including lime pickle, as a starter.